dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 }
 ```

-Classes may have ghost constructors alog with regular, non-ghost constructors.
+Classes may have ghost constructors along with regular, non-ghost constructors.
 However, ghost constructors may only be called in ghost context, including that
 the newly allocated object be assigned to a ghost location (such as a ghost variable).